Athens Drive High School: School profile

-As of the 2016–2017 school year, there were 1,934 students, a combination of 847 White, 509 African American, 375 Hispanic, 119 Asian, 6 Native American or Alaska Native, and 1 Native Hawaiian or Pacific Islander as well as 77 who were two or more races.
-41.1% were eligible for the state's free or reduced lunch program.
+As of the 2023–2024 school year, there were 2,062 students, a combination of 848 White, 513 Black, 452 Hispanic, 158 Asian, and 4 American Indian as well as 87 who were two or more races.
+937 students were eligible for the state's free or reduced lunch program.
 Athens Drive High School offers the following AP courses: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science Principles, Computer Science, Environmental Science, European History, Human Geography, Language and Composition, Literature and Composition, Physics 1, Physics 2, Psychology, Spanish Language and Culture, Statistics, Studio Art: 2-D Design, Studio Art: 3-D Design, United States Government and Politics, and United States History.

-It had a Child Development Center, which was called Baby Jags, served 3 and 4 year olds prior to their enrollment in kindergarten.
+The school also had a Child Development Center called Baby Jags, which served 3- and 4-year-olds prior to their enrollment in kindergarten.
 It was shut down after the 2017–2018 school year.
-That classroom now houses the school's Animal Science program.
+The classroom now houses the school's Animal Science program.

 Athens Drive is a Wake County STEM High School.
 The school offers two STEM (Science, Technology, Engineering, and Math) academies: the STEM Academy of Energy and Sustainability, established in 2012, and the Health Science Academy, which was established in 1990, and is the basis for the magnification for the school, Athens Drive Magnet High School: Center for Medical Sciences and Global Health Initiatives.

 Athens Drive is a Community School in the Wake County Public School System.
 There are night classes for adults offered all year and a community library that is open to the public.

 Athens Drive operates on a 4x4 semester block schedule.